syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {% endhighlight %}

-The following are the timeZoneCollection fields which maps the appropriate column names from the dataSource.
+The following are the timeZoneCollection fields that maps the appropriate column names from the dataSource.

 ### timeZoneCollection.text 'string'
 {:#members:timezoneCollection-text}